mdn/content/files/en-us/webassembly/using_the_javascript_api/index.md

     });
     ```

-3. Since this module exports its memory, given an Instance of this module called instance we can use an exported function `accumulate()` to create and populate an input array directly in the module instance’s linear memory (`mem`).
+3. Since this module exports its memory, given an Instance of this module called instance we can use an exported function `accumulate()` to create and populate an input array directly in the module instance's linear memory (`mem`).
 Add the following into your code, where indicated:

     ```js
     var i32 = new Uint32Array(memory.buffer);